 Is August a good time to visit Rome?

-August is probably the worst time of the year to visit Rome.
+August is probably the worst time of the year to visit Rome for first time visitors.

 Oppressively hot, full of mosquitoes and busy with tourists, Rome in August is a strange place to be, full of contradictions.